G-HK/Demo_Asp.Net_Core_Web_App/README.md

-This a Demo Application in C# ASP.NET Core Web Application (Demo is a demonstration of a product or technique.)
+This is a Demo Application in C# ASP.NET Core Web Application (Demo is a demonstration of a product or technique.)

 Development By GHK